Category Archives: Nonsense

 Displays a list of all instances of a file named “findme.txt” on the C: drive.
 It’s also possible to navigate to a location, such as the root of C:, and type: dir /s findme.txt to search that location and all subdirectories for a file named “findme.txt”.

 Wildcards are allowed in the form of an asterisk.
-For example, type: dir c:*.doc /s to search the C: drive for all files with a .doc or .docx extension (I’m not sure why it also locates .docx files, but it does).
+For example, type: dir c:\*.doc /s to search the C: drive for all files with a .doc or .docx extension (I’m not sure why it also locates .docx files, when there is no wildcard specified at the end of the extension, but it does).

 Another command line utility for searching for files is where, but the syntax is slightly more complicated.